-In December 2016, we acquired all of the outstanding capital stock of Donna Karan International Inc. ("DKI") from LVMH Moet Hennessy Louis Vuitton Inc. for a total purchase price of approximately \$669.8 million.
+In December 2016, we acquired all of the outstanding capital stock of DKI from LVMH Moet Hennessy Louis Vuitton Inc. for a total purchase price of approximately \$669.8 million.
 DKI owns Donna Karan and DKNY, two of the world's most iconic and recognizable power brands.
 The acquisition of Donna Karan fits squarely into our strategy to diversify and expand our business and to increase our ownership of brands.
 We intend to focus on the expansion of the DKNY brand, while also re-establishing DKNY Jeans, Donna Karan and other associated brands.
 We believe that we can also capitalize on significant, untapped global licensing potential in a number of men's categories, as well as in home and jewelry.
-We believe that our strong track record of driving organic growth, identifying and integrating acquisitions and developing talent throughout the organization makes the potential of the DKNY and Donna Karan brands especially appealing.
+We believe our strong track record of driving organic growth, identifying and integrating acquisitions and developing talent throughout the organization makes the potential of the DKNY and Donna Karan brands especially appealing.

-In addition to the agreement with Macy's with respect to DKNY referred to above, we also intend to re-launch Donna Karan as an aspirational luxury brand that will be priced above DKNY and targeted to fine department stores nationwide.
-We will continue to operate the freestanding global DKNY stores and DKNY.com.
+In addition to the agreement with Macy's with respect to DKNY referred to above, we re-launched Donna Karan as an aspirational luxury brand that will be priced above DKNY and targeted to fine department stores nationwide.
+We sell DKNY products through department stores, specialty retailers and online retailers worldwide, as well as through company-operated retail stores, e-commerce sites and distribution agreements.
 We also will maintain DKNY's agreements with international license partners and distributors outside of the United States.
-Products outside the exclusive categories and products distributed by DKNY's various licensees under other categories in the DKNY family will continue to be sold to department stores, including Macy's.
+Products outside the exclusive categories and products distributed by DKNY's various licensees under other categories will continue to be sold to department stores, including Macy's.
 Sales of DKNY and Donna Karan product in the first half of fiscal 2018 were primarily of product produced by the prior owner of DKI.
-We are building an order book for the fall and holiday season for sales of DKNY and Donna Karan product produced by us and expect to generate increasing sales of this product in the second half of fiscal 2018.